2008 Tibetan unrest: Casualties and fatalities

-Reports of casualties, deaths deaths and machine gun fire from independent, for-profit media sources contradict reports from Chinese government sources.

 China's state media Xinhua News Agency reported on early Saturday, 15 March, that 10 people had been burned to death by Tibetans, including two hotel employees and two shop owners.
 It also reported that the victims were all innocent civilians and that most of them were business people.
 The state-run People's Daily reported on 21 March that, according to the Tibet regional government, 18 civilians and 1 police officer had been confirmed dead in the unrest by the night of Friday, 14 March.
 It also reported the number of injured civilians rose to 382 from 325, 58 of whom were critically wounded.
 241 police officers were injured, 23 of whom were critically wounded.

 On 17 March, Tibet Autonomous Region governor Champa Phuntsok announced that 16 had been confirmed dead over the weekend's violence and dozens injured.
 Other sources published after the same press conference indicate that China put the death toll in Lhasa at 13.
 The Associated Press later reported that the Chinese government's official death toll from the previous week's rioting in Lhasa had risen to 22.
 Accordingly, the death toll reported by Xinhua had risen to 19.

 The 14th Dalai Lama said China was causing a cultural genocide in Tibet, and the Central Tibetan Administration reported by 16 March to have confirmed at least 80 deaths of Tibetans, then increased the death count by Chinese forces to more than 140 people, as reported on 5 April.
 The Central Tibetan Administration's number of Tibetans killed since increased to 220, including subsequent deaths through to January 2009.